 It’s a little cluttered, but there was a general trend to peak after 30 minutes (I did test one meal at 15 mins and 45 mins to confirm it isn’t peaking at another point).
 I also returned to normal by 2 hours (upon testing within 0.6mmol/L of baseline the assumption was that baseline would be reached in the next 30 mins).
 My highest spike was from 3 pieces of toast with marmalade, followed by a large bowl of cornflakes, then oatmeal with raisins.
 Ben & Jerry’s Ice Cream was the only food to see a peak at 60 minutes.

 My wife generally peaked higher, reaching 7.5-8.0 for simple foods like Brown or White Rice with Chicken, and two later peaks for Baked Beans & Eggs, and for the Ice Cream (a 200ml serving vs. my 300ml serving).
-Her response to Ice Cream and to Baked Beans* were both concerning, and she has eliminated both of these from her diet.
+Her response to Ice Cream and to Baked Beans* was very large.

 *Pending an update but the extreme reaction to baked beans was likely caused by monthly hormone changes, so will be re-tested

 The peak is only half the story, and how long your blood glucose takes to return to normal should also be a consideration.
 The way this is assessed is by calculating the Area Under the Curve (AUC), as demonstrated below.
 The units are less important than the relative values, but it’s converted into the US units and based on mg/dL.hours.
 If your glucose instantly went up by 20mg/dL for an hour and then came vertically down, that would be a score of 20.